MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 ## Instructions

-### Exercise 1: Configure autoscaling of Windows Virtual Desktop session hosts
+### Exercise 1: Configure autoscaling of Azure Virtual Desktop session hosts

 The main tasks for this exercise are as follows:

-1. Prepare for autoscaling of Windows Virtual Desktop session hosts
+1. Prepare for autoscaling of Azure Virtual Desktop session hosts
 1. Create and configure an Azure Automation account
 1. Create an Azure Logic app

-#### Task 1: Prepare for autoscaling of Windows Virtual Desktop session hosts
+#### Task 1: Prepare for autoscaling of Azure Virtual Desktop session hosts

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
 1. On the lab computer and, in the web browser window displaying the Azure portal, open the **PowerShell** shell session within the **Cloud Shell** pane.
-1. From the PowerShell session in the Cloud Shell pane, run the following to start the Windows Virtual Desktop session host Azure VMs you will be using in this lab:
+1. From the PowerShell session in the Cloud Shell pane, run the following to start the Azure Virtual Desktop session host Azure VMs you will be using in this lab:

    ```powershell
    Get-AzVM -ResourceGroup 'az140-21-RG' | Start-AzVM -NoWait